About Ancestor Roundup

 Tools & Strategies for Creative Problem-Solving (2021) Kimberly Powell

 My roots are primarily based in the Pacific Northwest, American Midwest, Mid-Atlantic, and New England states, and I am usually planning one of my vacations based on where I need to research next.
-To date, I have conducted on-site research in twelve U.S. states, and in Washington, D.C.
+To date, I have conducted on-site research in twelve U.S. states, and Washington, D.C.

 October 2019 update: I finally took the research trip to New Jersey that I had been dreaming about for a decade.
 I spent nearly three weeks in Newark and Trenton to further explore my Carson family roots and their environs.
 I gathered enough material during the trip to keep me busy for the foreseeable future.
 One thing I think I learned is who my direct ancestor is NOT related to, so a bit of a good news/bad news situation.